 The treatment of people in police custody has come under intense scrutiny since the death of George Floyd in Minneapolis – and not just in the US.
-More than 1740 people have died in custody or following police contact in England & Wales since 1990 – with recent figures showing Black people twice as likely to die than white people.
+More than 1740 people have died in custody or following police contact in England & Wales since 1990 – with recent figures showing Black people twice as likely to die as white people.
 Questions have also been raised about how accountable the police are for deaths of people under their watch.
 There has been no successful murder or manslaughter prosecution against a police officer.
 Here, we speak to civil liberties lawyer Leslie Thomas and political scientist Dr Floyd Millen.

 Published Youtube: 19th jUun 2020

-If you support our cause and content and would like to contribute to the upkeep of running the site as well as to educate and raise awareness, please click the donate button below
+If you support our cause, appreciate our content and would like to contribute to the upkeep of running the site so we may continue to educate and raise awareness of racism, please click the donate button

 David Oluwale – Leeds 1969, Cynthia Jarrett – Tottenham 1985, Joy Gardner – Crouch End 1993, Christopher Alder – Hull 1998, Sean Rigg – Brixton 2008, Mark Duggan – Tottenham 2011